Effective behavior of heterogeneous media governed by strain gradient elasticity: Hanging bar

 \subsection{Homogeneous bar}

 We solve (\ref{eq:eq1}) subject to the boundary condition and body force (\ref{eq:hang_bc}).
 It is easy to verify that the solution is given by

-Figure \ref{fig:homo} displays the displacement and strains for various values of material length $\lambda = \sqrt{E/\kappa}$.
-Note that these depend on the material length.
-Still, the end displacement, $u(L) = f^* L^2/2 E$, is independent of the higher order modulus $\kappa$, and thus the material length.
+Figure \ref{fig:homo} displays the displacement and strain for various values of material length $\lambda = \sqrt{\kappa/E}$.
+Note that the solution depends on the material length.
+Still, the end displacement, $u(1) = f^* /2 E$, is independent of the higher order modulus $\kappa$, and thus the material length.
+This is a consequence of the boundary conditions (\ref{eq:hang_bc}), and specifically the fact that the higher order stress is zero at both ends.
+Other boundary conditions would have given a dependance on the material length (and indeed it is common to choose boundary conditions to obtain the desired scaling in gradient theories).
+However, our goal is to understand the interplay between material length and heterogeneity, and this boundary condition eliminates the effect of the boundary condition.